Articles Index

 But don't assume that a group plan's price is the best you're going to get.
 Compare prices for an individual health insurance plan, too.
 For example, if your group plan is loaded up with numerous health benefits mandated by your state or selected by your employer — benefits you don't want or need — you could save substantial money in the individual market by selecting a plan with only the coverages you want.

-If you lose your group health insurance due to a lay-off, the federal COBRA law lets you continue buying the same health plan for up to 18 months.
+If you lose your group medical insurance due to a lay-off, the federal COBRA law lets you continue buying the same health plan for up to 18 months.
 Know your COBRA rights.

 Here are some steps that will help you continue your group health plan through COBRA: